 The study will enroll about 3,200 women who are HIV uninfected.
-Women who join the study must be 18-45 years old.
+Women who join the study must be 18-45 years old and on a highly effective, long acting method of contraception including an injectable, implant or IUD/IUC.
+Women who have received a tubal ligation procedure (sterilization) are also eligible for the study.
+Women who want to become pregnant should not join this study.